arjunjain27/BE521-BCICompIV-Byte-Me/README.md

 BCI signal processing and classification model decoding finger movements in ECoG (https://www.bbci.de/competition/iv/index.html)

 final_algorithm contains:
-make_predictions.m - script that takes in raw ECoG test data and returns finger flexion predictions in the format of the "predicted_dg" cell arrays lasso_weights.mat - lasso regression-based model we developed and trained to be loaded in script other .m files to support data processing
+/nmake_predictions.m - script that takes in raw ECoG test data and returns finger flexion predictions in the format of the "predicted_dg" cell arrays lasso_weights.mat - lasso regression-based model we developed and trained to be loaded in script other .m files to support data processing